-Beard styles, done right, can look great — but there are a few styles that sit above the rest (and for good reason).
-These styles are often defined as timeless, trendy and sophisticated; you may be familiar with some of them!
+Beard styles for black men: when done right, facial hair can look great — but there are a few styles that sit above the rest (and for good reason).
+These beard styles are often defined as timeless, trendy and sophisticated; and you may be familiar with some of them!

-In this blog, we’re going to go through what we consider to be eight amazing beard styles, styles you should be considering the next time you pick up your clippers or shaver to sculpt your beard.
+In this blog, we’re going to go through some amazing beard styles, styles you should be considering the next time you go to your barber or pick up your clippers or shaver to sculpt your beard.

 This beard gets its namesake from its shape — look at it from a distance and it’ll appear to look like an anchor (or maybe a tree).
 It’s a popular beard style and is nothing more than a full beard with a thick goatee and the section that connects the moustache and the chin shaved.